If you're less than satisfied with the quality of your hair, if you have

 causing damage to your hair and scalp?
 Keep reading to learn all of the

-basic hair care practices including how to shampoo, conditioner, and
+basic hair care practices including how to shampoo, conditioner,

 The 5 Steps of Basic Hair Care